 The sodium substitutional has a formation energy doubled that of the other impurities considered so far, see Table~\ref{tab:tab_form}.
 This is due to the increased structural distortion induced by the sodium impurity.
 The O(II.) oxygen atoms and the connected hydrogen atom shift away from the sodium atom.
 The largest O(I.)-O(II.) distance, i.e., the diagonal of the sodium-centered octahedron, increases by 11.\% from 4.109~\AA\ to 4.588~\AA .

-Sodium has one less valance electron compared to magnesium, thus a loosely bonded hole state appears close to the valance band, see Fig.~\ref{fig:mg_imp}.
-Furthermore, two fully occupied split-off valance band states appear in the band gap, presumably due to the structural distortion caused by the sodium impurity.
-The neutral to negative charge state is 0.70~eV above the valance band maximum.
+Sodium has one less valence electron compared to magnesium, thus a loosely bonded hole state appears close to the valence band, see Fig.~\ref{fig:subs}.
+Furthermore, two fully occupied split-off valence band states appear in the band gap, presumably due to the structural distortion caused by the sodium impurity.
+The neutral to negative charge state is 0.70~eV above the valence band maximum.

 {\it Germanium impurity}